jxmot/github-graphql-snippets/README.md

 </p>

 Then click "Send" and you should get a response.
 If the response is an error then either the "Body" is incorrect or the header is wrong.
 Make sure you placed your GitHub *personal access token* as "Authorization" in the header.

-### Application Quirks

-* Queries **cannot** be saved from within the application.
-* The *output* pane is cleared when switching between tabs.
-* The *Documentation Explorer* pane is cleared when switching between tabs.
-* Tab *query* panes will be retained when exiting the application.
-But it appears that this is only done if the query tab has been renamed.

 ## Queries